dclong/blog/misc/content/2017-01-05-spark-tips.markdown

     Or another way is to just submit your Spark application from a server that has very stable network connection.

+3. Best to use the JVM option `-XX:MaxDirectMemorySize` to limit the maximum directory memory used.
+    This helps avoid the issue of memory exceding limit.

+        :::bash
+        --conf spark.executor.extraJavaOptions=-XX:MaxDirectMemorySize=8G \

 2. If you are sure that your Spark application is production ready, it is better to submit it with the option `--deploy-mode cluster`.
     However the default option (`--deploy-mode client`) is good for debugging.